Wakk0/DPErl/README.md

 DPErl is a Perl script for create a LDIF/VCARD file to use as addressbook.

-## NOTE
-This script is not working due to cloudflare email obfuscation mechanism.
-There ARE worksarounds for this but it is under your responsability.

 ## Installation

 Use debian package manager to install dependencies.